Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Adolf Hitler makes a "triumphal" entry into Asch, in the process liberating Fleissen from 290 years of tolerance and freedom, for the "safety and security" of oppression and fear.

-In 1938 the family's fears about the state of affairs in Europe proved well-founded.
+In 1938 the family's worst fears proved well-founded.
 Adolf Hitler's troops 'liberated' the Sudetenland.
-The invaders over-ran the picturesque quarter of Czechoslovakia, and applied their own ways of life and methods of business.
-Manufacturing, imports and exports were strictly regulated.
+The invaders over-ran the picturesque quarter, and applied their own ways of life and methods of business.
+Soon they regulated every aspect of manufacturing, and licenced every import and export order.

-Observing from Britain, the Pasolds were more concerned at the way the Nazis undermined the guarantees of religious freedom that had helped to build Fleissen after the Treaty of Westphalia in 1648.
-The open-minded tolerance had been a key deciding factor when the family chose to make Fleissen their headquarters.
-Control of the business was hastily transferred to Langley.
+Observing from Britain, the Pasolds were incensed by the way the occupiers ignored the guarantee of religious freedom that had shaped Fleissen since the Treaty of Westphalia in 1648.
+The Pasolds had been drawn to this open-minded tolerance in choosing it as their home.
+They hastily transferred all control to Langley.

 The Ladybird Research Department , drawn by Con H. Lomax in the 1950s.
 The detail is exquisite.Two Ladybirds paint a shop sign.
 Drawn by Con H. Lomax of Pasold Ltd.

-The creative team at Langley set to work to bring the Ladybird brand to life.
-Their work was inspired.
+The artists at Langley brought the brand to life.
+Their drawings and icons were inspired.

 The human-like ('anthropomorphised') Ladybird characters, which started to appear in advertising from 1950, captured everyone's imagination.
-Many of the campaigns featured the spirit of the age, which included mad scientists, computers, space stations and even the newly invented zebra crossing.
+Many of the campaigns were tuned to the spirit of the age, featuring mad scientists, primitive computers and space stations.

 Iconic Ladybird advertising and in-store marketing from the 1950s.
 Clockwise from 12 o'clock: Ladybirds test a new Zebra Crossing, the Ladybird space station, the Ladybird 2+2=5 blackboard and Con.
 M. Lomax's idea of what a computer would look like (a cross between a boxing ring and an abacus!)